MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

  </Configuration>
 ```

 We recommend that you also set the value of the Enabled attribute to **True** in the Updates element (note that this is the default setting).
-When OfficeMgmtCOM and Updates element are both set to true, updates are delivered only by SCCM.
-If you set the value of the Enabled attribute to false, Office 365 clients can still receive updates from Configuration Manager, but any channel assignments via group policy will be ignored.
-The Updates element maps to the Office Automatic Updates 2.0 scheduled task, which is registered during Office 365 ProPlus installation and which performs product configuration tasks such as channel management.
+When OfficeMgmtCOM and Updates element are both set to true, updates are still delivered by SCCM only.
+Note that the scheduled task "Office Automatic Updates 2.0", which is registered during Office 365 ProPlus installation, is initiating product configuration tasks such as channel management and must remain enabled.

 <a name="BKMK_Package"> </a>
 ## Enable Office 365 clients to receive updates from the Office CDN instead of Configuration Manager